It keeps us healthy, regulates our hormones, gives us mental clarity, happiness, rejuvenates us…

 1. Impose An Electronic Screen Curfew:

 Studies prove that staring at a smart phone, iPad, TV or computer screen 90 minutes before bed will disrupt your sleep.
 Looking at the artificial blue light emitted by electronic screens suppresses your melatonin secretion and triggers your body to produce more daytime hormones like cortisol.
+(Even using a blue light filter app like f.lux or Night Shift the iPhone blue light filter aren’t ideal.)
 Melatonin helps you get deep, anabolic sleep.
 You may be able to fall asleep soon after using your electronics.
 But it disorients your body’s natural preparation for sleep, which means you will wake up tired.
 So commit to switching off all electronics two hours before sleep.

 2. Wear Blue-Blocking Glasses:

 You really don’t want to switch those electronics off 90 minutes before bed do you?!
-Hahahaha….:) You basically just ignored Tip No. 1 didn’t you?
-That’s OK. 😉 You can solve this problem by wearing blue-blocking glasses Swannies that block artificial blue light.
-So…90 minutes before sleep, put your Swannies on and continue to look at your smart phones, watch TV or work on your computer.
+Hahahaha…. 🙂 You basically just ignored Tip No. 1 didn’t you?
+That’s OK.
+You can solve this problem by wearing Swanwick blue light blocking glasses that block artificial blue light.
+So…90 minutes before sleep, put your Swannies blue light glasses on and continue to look at your smartphones, watch TV or work on your computer.
 This option is not as good as Tip No. 1, which is switching off all electronics.
 But if you’re addicted to your electronics (aren’t we all?!), blocking the blue light from wearing Swannies will help your body naturally prepare for sleep.
 You can then fall asleep faster and sleep deeper.
-Get ready to wake up feeling refreshed!
+Swannies really are the best blue light blocking glasses, so get them and get ready to wake up feeling refreshed!

 3. Black Out Your Room: